Anandapl/accuknox-user-management-playwright/AccuKnox-user-management-tests/README.md

 ```bash
 npx playwright --version
 ```
+The Playwright version used here is Version 1.57.0.

 ### Manual Test Cases
 A total of 10 manual test cases are included, covering:
 <ul>